C

 What is a perpetuity in finance?

-What is the perpetuity formula?
+What is the perpetuity present value formula?